 Further, a job can be classified into two broad categories: one is a knowledge-oriented job, and the other is a skill-oriented job.
 These are the main types of career paths.

-A knowledge-oriented job is where you have acquired some kind of knowledge, such as medicine, law, engineering, accounts, finance, management.
-These are all are types of knowledge oriented career paths.
+A knowledge-oriented job is where you have acquired and use some kind of knowledge, such as medicine, law, engineering, accounts, finance, management.
+These are all are types of knowledge-oriented career paths.

-Next on our list of the types of career paths are skill oriented professions.
-These are more physical skills, such as labor, welding, plumbing, mechanic, etc. Some other examples include chefs, sportsmen, gardeners, artists and performers.
-These jobs are very hands-on and are paid by the hour.
+Next on our list of the types of career paths are skill-oriented professions.
+These are more physical skills, such as labor, welding, plumbing, mechanic, etc. Skill-related types of career paths are those that are very hands-on, providing a service or physical product and are often paid by the hour.
 They involve some skill and can also be paid on a freelance basis or a job per job basis for odd jobs.
+Examples include: